-The Georgia Tech Responsible Conduct of Research (RCR) Compliance Policy requires certain categories of NSF and NIH undergraduate students, graduate students, and postdoctoral researchers to complete RCR training.
+The Georgia Tech Responsible Conduct of Research (RCR) Compliance Policy requires certain categories of NSF and NIH undergraduate students, graduate students, and postdoctoral scholars to complete RCR training.
 The RCR Compliance Policy also applies to researchers and staff funded by the USDA NIFA program and to undergraduate students funded through a PURA award.
 For more information about which individuals are covered by the RCR Compliance Policy, click here.

 The RCR Compliance Policy has two training requirements:

 Students and postdocs who are funded by a covered NSF or NIH grant must complete in-person RCR training; the type and duration of the training varies by career stage and sponsor.
-The in-person training must be completed within the first year of the appointment to the project or before the applicable person graduates or otherwise leaves the Institute even if that imposes a shorter deadline.
+The in-person training must be completed within the first year of the appointment to the project, or before the applicable person graduates or otherwise leaves the Institute, even if that imposes a shorter deadline.
 NIFA researchers and PURA students are strongly encouraged but not required to complete in-person training.

 Important Note for Master's Thesis Students: Adhering to the RCR Academic Policy for Master's Thesis Students does not necessarily satisfy the RCR Compliance Policy.